 4. Market Yourself in Your Niche

-In the early days of freelance blog writing, it’s quite challenging to market yourself as no one knows who the heck you are!
+In the early days of freelance blog writing, it’s quite challenging to market yourself as no one knows who you are!
 Thankfully we’ve got social media at our fingertips these days, which makes things so much easier.

 It’s all about networking at every opportunity to build credibility and authority in your niche.